teledemic/vscode-branch-warning/README.md

 * `branchwarnings.msgColor`: Allows you to change the color of the message on the status bar.

+* `branchwarnings.warningText`: Allows you to change the warning status bar message prefix.
+The default message prefix value is "WARNING: branch is ".

+* `branchwarnings.warningPopup`: Allows you to change the warning popup message.
+The default message prefix value is "WARNING: you are on the protected branch ".

 By default, warnings will be given for branches titled "master".
 If you wish to warn when working on another branch such as "prerelease", add to your workspace or user settings:
 ```
 "branchwarnings.protectedBranches": [ "master", "prerelease", "releases/**" ]